nautobot/go-nautobot/docs/FileProxy.md

 ### NewFileProxy

-`func NewFileProxy(id string, objectType string, display string, url string, naturalSlug string, name string, uploadedAt time.Time, ) *FileProxy`
+`func NewFileProxy(objectType string, display string, url string, naturalSlug string, name string, uploadedAt time.Time, ) *FileProxy`

 NewFileProxy instantiates a new FileProxy object
 This constructor will assign default values to properties that have it defined,